 Whoa!
 Has anyone else noticed the extreme number of last minute offers flooding your inbox?
 Many of them appeal to my sense of pride an ambition promising that if I sign up with them, all my plans will succeed.
 The tug is there.
 Who doesn’t want to be successful?
-Who isn’t on a mission to make 2013 better than 2012?
+Who isn’t on a mission to make this month better than last month?
 Answer: We all want that, of course we do.
 But here’s a shocker – reading a book and buying into one more program isn’t the answer.
 I’m speaking to myself here too.
-This time of the year is like a magnet pulling me toward starting a new success plan, finding a roadmap to success and getting on it.
+Promises are like a magnet pulling me toward a new success plan, finding a roadmap to success and getting on it.
 Isn’t that what we all want; to be successful at something?

 Here’s a challenge.
 Before buying another book, before signing on for someone else’s plan, before ordering that new miracle exercise device, stop!
 First know yourself.
 Do some intense soul searching and ask, “What is it that I am trying to accomplish?
 What does success mean to me?
 What am I willing to do to be successful?
 What will I give up now to see my dreams through to reality?
 What do I want my life to look like 6 months from now, a year from now, five years down the road – and counting?

 Act two: Write specific goals

 Act three: Consider what you need to do to get those goals from the paper to your life.